[This post contains affiliate links – meaning if you make a purchase through any of the links we may earn a small commission at no extra cost to you]

 Take it slow

-The enemy of succesful sorting is speed.
+The enemy of successful sorting is speed.
 With a deadline looming you’ll go one of two ways – either chucking everything out and regretting it forever or deciding none of it can go and demanding to keep it all.
 When you’re rushed your emotions and common sense don’t have time to work properly – if you’re connected to things like I am you’ll need some time to end the relationship properly.
 Trying to sort through a whole attic in one day will be overwhelming and mentally draining – there is no quick fix to decluttering.
-It’s not like ripping off a band aid – you’ll cause yourself more grief if you try and rush yourself.
+It’s not like ripping off a band-aid – you’ll cause yourself more grief if you try and rush yourself.
 Give yourself time to take a day off if needed, set yourself small goals each week and if you feel overwhelmed stop for the day and start again tomorrow.

 If you don’t remember where the champagne cork came from….